-There are different methods for the determination of the air resistance of a bicycle.
-These are usually considerably less expensive.
+There are other, usually less expensive methods to determine the air resistance of a bicycle.
 Often the rollout method is used.
-The bicycle rolls without pedaling over a measuring section with as smooth a surface and as still a wind as possible.
-The drop in velocity over the measuring section is measured.
+The bicycle rolls without pedaling over a measuring section with as smooth a surface and as little wind as possible.
+The drop in speed over the measuring section is measured.
 Data measured at widely varying speeds allows the rolling friction and air resistance to be calculated.

 There are many possibilities for unrecognized errors with this method.
-Some of the published measurements which were obtained with this method are difficult to rank with confidence since they do not indicate how clean the work was.
-The rollout method simulates the real bicycle almost perfectly, but because of the absolute prerequisite of zero wind, measurements are usually taken in enclosed places, and are valid only for each particular space.
+Some of the published measurements which have been obtained with this method are difficult to rank with confidence, as they do not indicate how clean the work was.
+The rollout method simulates the real bicycle almost perfectly, but because of the absolute prerequisite of zero wind, measurements are usually taken in enclosed spaces, and are valid only for each particular space.
 The floor can be much more favorable than normal road surfaces, and also the walls of the measuring section can result in large differences from reality outdoors.
-Among the methods used (20, 21,24) only the terminal velocity rollout is relatively popular.
-The vehicle rolls down a constant, precisely known downward gradient; the terminal velocity it finally achieves is recorded.
-After accounting for rolling friction, the effective frontal area can be determined from the terminal velocity, downward gradient, mass and atmospheric pressure.
-The measuring method is not exact, but but it is very close to reality.
+Among the methods used (20, 21, 24) only terminal-velocity rollout is relatively popular.
+The vehicle rolls down a constant, precisely known downslope; the terminal velocity it finally achieves is recorded.
+After accounting for rolling friction, the effective frontal area can be determined from the terminal speed, slope, mass and atmospheric pressure.
+The measuring method is not exact, but but it reflects reality very well.

-For the individual who wants to experiment with aerodynamic modifications, there is still another another quite inexpensive method that gives rankings, though no absolute values (9).
-With constant boundary conditions, heart rate is a very good approximation of the rider's applied power.
-Some modern heart rate monitors with chest electrodes can measure with an accuracy of one heart beat per minute.
+For the individual cyclist who wants to experiment with aerodynamic modifications, there is yet another another rather inexpensive method which gives rankings, though no absolute values (9).
+With constant time-boundary conditions, heart rate accurately reflects the rider's applied power.
+Some modern heart-rate monitors with chest electrodes can measure with an accuracy of one heartbeat per minute.

 Hybrid Bike versus Aero Racing Bicycle